dafnifacility/dafni-example-models/service-example--database/README.md

 - _[model_definition.yaml](./client/model_definition.yaml)_ - A machine-readable file used to define the model.
 - _[use_database.sh](./client/use_database.sh)_ - This file connects to the database and adds a record.

+## Service model
 The service model starts up an empty influxdb server and then waits for instructions to come from somewhere.
-The model_definition also has a readiness_probe set, which allows out system to check the database is ready to be connected to.
+The model_definition also has a readiness_probe set, which allows our system to check the database is ready to be connected to.
 This particular database can be tested at the url http://<IP>:8086/ping , as shown here:

     spec:
       resources: